Pompano Beach Pest Control: Wildlife Exclusion

 3. Wait For the End of Nesting Season

 The best time to remove or relocate a nest is after nesting season is over.
 Most birds only nest once per year; however, some species will nest 4 to 5 times.
 The time varies with the species of bird.
 Without knowing the specific species of bird, it is difficult to determine the best time to remove or relocate the nest.
-A professional can help identify the species you are dealing with and help determine the best time to remove the nest.
+A professional wildlife exclusion expert can help identify the species you are dealing with and help determine the best time to remove the nest.

 4. Use Proper Precautions